TomRob08/C-Coding-Minds/07 Functions/Functions.md

 # Functions

 Functions are blocks of code that can be called and ran.
-When a fuction is called in a program, the code block within the fuction is ran.
+When a fuction is called in a program, the code block within the fuction runs.
 The usefulness of a function is the ability to easily resuse code and have better code organization and management.

 ### Example:
 ```